2nd QUARTER EQUITIES

 Preferred Equities: We remain focused on large cap companies with strong balance sheets, sustainable cash flows, and credible business models.
 Companies that pay attractive dividends are central to our strategy.
 Some of the sectors getting our attention:

-TECHNOLOGY: We are cautious about this sector – especially given how rich the stocks have grown – but areas such as bio technology and semi- conductors have our interest.
+TECHNOLOGY: We are cautious about this sector – especially given the various issues in the big tech names – but areas such as communications equipment and semi- conductors have our interest.

-FINANCIALS: Rising interest rates will make banks more attractive – and our focus is upon regional banks.
-Prices are reasonable for many of these bank stocks.
+FINANCIALS: Our focus is upon regional banks and non-bank financial services.
+Prices are reasonable for many of these stocks.

 Other Equity Approaches: We are interested in Exchange Traded Funds as a part of client portfolios.
 These vehicles allow us to manage volatility but still provide exposure to value or growth stocks.
 For some clients, we also partner with firms to co-invest in private equity strategies.